new-ver/QuoteBot/README.md

 ### A simple program to automaticlly generate quotes on pictures emulating a generic instagram account
-Result can be seen https://www.instagram.com/strngofwrds/
+Result can be seen here: https://www.instagram.com/strngofwrds/